The-Ronin-Project/interop-proxy-server/README.md

 interop-queue-liquibase and interop-ehr-liquibase container images for database schema deployment.
 Follow the instructions [here](https://github.com/projectronin/interop-queue/tree/master/interop-queue-liquibase/README.md#building-the-docker-container-image) and [here](https://github.com/projectronin/interop-ehr/tree/master/interop-ehr-liquibase/README.md#building-the-docker-container-image) to build those images locally.

-Using the below command the container image and then start that container and the other dependent containers.
+Then use this command to start that container and the other dependent containers:

 ```shell
 ./gradlew jibDockerBuild && docker-compose up
 ```

-#### Code Review, Codeowners, and the PR process
+## Code Review, Codeowners, and the PR process

 The current policy is that at least two approving reviews are required from the [codeowners](CODEOWNERS) for a PR to pass, in addition to status checks for codecov.

-In addition, we have set the merge policy to squash commits on a merge to master, and to automatically delete the PR branch on a succesful merge to master
+In addition, we have set the merge policy to squash commits on a merge to master, and to automatically delete the PR branch on a succesful merge to master.